cdl-geneseo/geneseo-dictionary/S/Stupid-Association.md

 # Stupid Association

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Stupid Association

 Created by  Unknown User (arh11), last modified on Sep 21, 2008

 Stupid Association: (noun) Geneseo Student Association, in charge of many college events (pejorative); &quot;Our Stupid Association doesn't bring anyone interesting to our college' 12-15-94, (from parody Normal issue of Lamron; may not be standard in other contexts).